 Whenever beauty and looks are talked about, flowers are referred to.
-Flowers of any size, shape, or colour never recede to fascinate.
+Flowers of any size, shape, or color never recede to fascinate.
 There are a few strange but beautiful flowers that we need to see and understand the mystic creation of nature.

-1] Monkey Orchid
+1. Monkey Orchid

 Beautiful and strange things are not common to see.
 One has to be lucky and audacious enough to venture and trek through the Ecuadorian and Peruvian mountains to a tiring height of 1000 to 2000 meters to see Monkey Orchid or Dracula simia.
-The lips, petals, and columns of these flowers is so uniquely arranged that it is easy to feel that a baboon’s image has been engraved in it.
+The lips, petals, and columns of these flowers are so uniquely arranged that it is easy to feel that a baboon’s image has been engraved in it.

-2] Swaddled Babies
+2. Swaddled Babies

-3] Naked Man Orchid
+3. Naked Man Orchid

-4] Hooker’s Lips
+4. Hooker’s Lips

-5] Snapdragon and its Skull
+5. Snapdragon and its Skull

 Found in Europe, North Africa, and America, these flowers are also called Antirrhinum.
 The steam pod produces petals that look like the face of a dragon that close and open their mouth when squeezed.
 But when they fade and wither, what’s left behind is the dangerous looks of a human skull.
 Due to the seedpod wearing a frightening look, these flowers were considered to hold supernatural power in the olden days.

-6] Bleeding Heart
+6. Bleeding Heart

-These flowers of Lamprocapnos species are best to gift when deep and passionate love or strong emotions has to be conveyed.
+These flowers of Lamprocapnos species are best to gift when deep and passionate love or strong emotions have to be conveyed.
 They bear the name because of their unique shape that resembles a heart.
 They wear bright fuchsia petals.
 When bloomed, the petals open up and give way to the inner part called the “lady in a bath” that looks like a droplet.
 They are found in North and East Asia in Siberia, China, Japan, and Korea.

-7] Ballerina Orchid
+7. Ballerina Orchid

-8] Dove Orchid/Holy Ghost Orchid
+8. Dove Orchid/Holy Ghost Orchid

 A genus of Peristeria orchid, these flowers are indigenous to South America, Panama, Trinidad & Costa Rica.
 They bloom in pure white with an amazing structure inside that resembles a little dove with a tiny yellow beak and wings freckled in pink.
-Due to their looks, they are synonyms to peace.
+Due to their looks, they are synonyms for peace.

-9] Parrot Flower
+9. Parrot Flower

-10] Duck Orchid
+10. Duck Orchid

 If you see them closely, you can contact Melbourne Fresh Flowers at 1300 60 20 11.
 This online florist in Melbourne has local and international business associates and can source beautiful but strange flowers for you.